10 best book recommendations by Oprah Winfrey to enrich your life

 There’s a reason people treasure her recommendations, which span across memoirs, self-help books, centuries-old classics, or fictional wonders.
 There are more than 100 books in the club which will liberate and empower you in unimaginable ways.

 If you’re looking to build your reading list, we’ve listed ten books from Oprah Winfrey’s Book Club to enrich your collection.
-So, without much ado, let’s start discovering!
+Scroll down for some of her favourite reads.

 Jump To / Table of Contents